wzychla/OldMusicBox.EIH.Client/README.md

 To connect to the actual WK site you get production certificates from a certificate provider.

 ## Version History:

+* 0.65 (2021-04-23)
+    * experimental support for `http://www.w3.org/2000/09/xmldsig#hmac-sha256` signatures in `SignedXml` (not required for WK integration but interesting enough to try it)

 * 0.62 (2021-03-31)
     * reworked the SessionIndex negotiation between the client and the server, hope it's corrected now